Nacer Sandjak

-Nacer Sandjak (born 2 July 1953) is an Algerian football manager and former player who manages MO Béjaïa.
+Nacer Sandjak (born 2 July 1953) is a French football manager and former player.

 Career

 Born in Paris, Sandjak played club football in France for Romainville, Chatillon-sur-Seine and Noisy-le-Sec, as a midfielder and forward.

 He has managed in France and Algeria with Noisy-le-Sec and JS Kabylie.
-He also managed the national team.
+He also managed the Algeria national team.
 He became manager of MO Béjaïa in June 2016, leaving that role in 2017.
 Sandjak had a brief spell as manager of Moroccan club Chabab Rif Al Hoceima during the last weeks of the 2017–18 Botola.